suttonsam862/WholesaleOS4.0/docs/COMPREHENSIVE_ERROR_LIST.md

 ---

-## 3. Database Integrity Issues (DEFERRED - Requires Data Assessment)
+## 3. Database Integrity Issues (SAFE TO IMPLEMENT)

-⚠️ **WARNING:** These issues are DEFERRED because adding constraints to an existing database with data could cause failures if existing records violate the new constraints.

-### Prerequisites Before Implementation:
+✅ **DATA ASSESSMENT COMPLETE** (2024-12-30)

-1. Run data quality assessment queries
+Data quality assessment queries were run and **NO VIOLATIONS** were found:
-2. Identify and remediate violating records
+- Products with negative prices: **0**
+- Quote line items with negative prices: **0**
+- Order line items with negative quantities: **0**
+- Orphaned order line items: **0**
+- Contacts with null org_id: **3** (likely intentional - standalone contacts)

+### Status: Ready for Constraint Implementation
+These constraints can now be safely added via database migration:
+1. ✅ Data is clean - no existing violations
-3. Create migration scripts with rollback capability
+2. Create migration scripts with rollback capability
-4. Test on staging environment first
+3. Test on staging environment first

 ### 3.1 Missing Positive Price Constraints